 Led by Gershon and his team, the NIH Toolbox was developed by more than 250 scientists over six years and sponsored by the 15 institutes of the National Institutes for Health (NIH) that make up the NIH Neuroscience Blueprint.
 It allows researchers to assess function using a common metric among measures essential to the process of pooling data and often necessary when a large and diverse sample is needed.

-Because the app is distributed through Apple’s App store, Gershon and his colleagues don’t always know everyone who is using the Toolbox, but they track analytics detailing how often and where it’s purchased — currently in 21 countries.
+Because the app is distributed through the Apple App store, Gershon and his colleagues don’t always know everyone who is using the Toolbox, but they track analytics detailing how often and where it’s purchased (currently in 21 countries).

 The earlier version of the app (V2) has been used by 3,000 researchers from 1,200 institutions globally and has been validated in 300 separate validation studies.
 The Environmental Influences on Child Health Outcomes, for instance, is an ongoing study examining the impact of a range of early environmental influences on child development and health.
 There also are numerous Northwestern scientists using the Toolbox, including to assess patients with long COVID.

 “The NIH Toolbox cognitive tests are extremely useful for testing the cognitive function of our Neuro-COVID-19 clinic patients complaining of ‘brain fog,” said Dr. Igor Koralnik, chief of neuro-infectious disease and global neurology at Feinberg.
 “The results are adjusted according to age, education and other demographics, allowing us to tell our patients immediately of their performance, and if they may benefit from cognitive rehabilitation."

 Additionally, a Northwestern-led National Institute on Aging cohort study examining midlife determinants of later-life cognitive decline and dementia uses the Toolbox to readily capture a range of cognitive abilities.